bayfrontmedia/bones-app/docs/app/console.md

 ## DeployApp

 This command is designed to help facilitate the app deployment process.
-You may need to customize this command, depending on your application and server configuration.
+You will need to customize this command, depending on your application and server configuration.

 > **NOTE:** This command requires an additional `backup_path` key to exist in the [app configuration file](configuration.md#app) in order to use the backup option.